zama-ai/concrete-ml/use_case_examples/cifar_brevitas_training/README.md

 python3 bnn_pynq_train.py --evaluate --resume ./experiments/CNV_2W2A_2W2A_20221114_131345/checkpoints/best.tar
 ```

-### Simulation in Concrete-ML
+### Simulation in Concrete ML

-In Concrete-ML, you can test your model before running it in FHE such that you don't have to pay the cost of FHE runtime during development.
+In Concrete ML, you can test your model before running it in FHE such that you don't have to pay the cost of FHE runtime during development.

 You can launch this evaluation as follows: